aritchie/userdialogs/readme.md

 ## FAQ

 Q) I'm using Xamarin Forms and getting a nullreferenceexception when using loading
 A) This happens when you run loading (or almost any dialog) from the constructor of your page or viewmodel.
 The view hasn't been rendered yet, therefore there is nothing to render to.

 Q) Is Windows 8 Support?
 A) No.  I never got around to this, but I'm going to support 10 as soon as I figure it out.
 It is in a very betaish mode now.
 I'm hoping someone will help in this area!!

 Q) Is AppCompat/Material Dialogs supported on Android?
 A) Yes.
 It a separate package.
 Please make sure to install Acr.UserDialogs to your PCL, but when installing on your android project.

 Q) A new release just came out and the MvvmCross plugin is broken
 A) I don't update the MvvmCross plugin right along side Acr.UserDialogs.
 I'm happy to take a PR

 Q) Do you take pull requests?
 A) Absolutely.
 I may not always accept them, but I do appreciate the help.

 ## Powered By:

-    Android - Progress/Loading uses Redth's [AndHUD](https://github.com/Redth/AndHUD)
+* Android - Progress/Loading uses Redth's [AndHUD](https://github.com/Redth/AndHUD)
-    iOS - Progress/Loading uses Nic Wise's [BTProgressHUD](https://github.com/nicwise/BTProgressHUD)
+* iOS - Progress/Loading uses Nic Wise's [BTProgressHUD](https://github.com/nicwise/BTProgressHUD)
-    iOS - Toasts powered by Xamarin-iOS-MessageBar
+* iOS - Toasts powered by Xamarin-iOS-MessageBar by @prashantvc (https://github.com/prashantvc/Xamarin.iOS-MessageBar)
-    WinPhone - All dialogs by [WPToolkit](http://coding4fun.codeplex.com/)
+* WinPhone - All dialogs by [WPToolkit](http://coding4fun.codeplex.com/)
+* UWP - Coding4Fun Toolkit (http://coding4fun.codeplex.com)
+* Splat - Provides a nice layer of xplat stuff by @paulcbetts (https://github.com/paulcbetts)